theQRL/documentation/docs/API/walletd-rest-proxy.md

 Create a new token on the blockchain associated with the address given as owner, with token transferred to the addresses listed in the `addresses` array using the master addresses slave keys for transaction signing.

+#### Token Quantity

+The total token quantity distribution is calculated by taking the amounts and multiplying it by the decimal place, distributed to the addresses given.

+Say you have a token with a `"decimals": 2` and `"amounts": [100]` minted tokens, creating a whole token that can be divided into `100` sub-token derivatives to the second decimal place.

+$$
+100 \times 0.01=1\text{ token (divisible by 100)}
+$$

 :::tip
 Use this function with an address generated with the `AddNewAddressWithSlaves` function for a nearly unlimited outgoing address